 The Horseman's job is to lead your Cavalcade crew through your eight days and to care for the horses.
-He or she will give instructions on horsemanship and do everything possible to assure a safe trip.
+They will give instructions on horsemanship and do everything possible to assure a safe trip.
 Please pay close attention to instructions and follow all suggestions for a safe experience.